rabbitmq/rabbitmq-website/docs/feature-flags/index.md

       </p>

       <p>
-        Make sure to first Khepri with appropriate workloads in non-production environments before adopting it in production.
+        Make sure to first test Khepri with appropriate workloads in non-production environments before adopting it in production.
       </p>
     </td>
   </tr>